peter5500/NEU-Webtool/exams/exam02/part01/answers.md

 ```
 ### Answer:

-Since the code will be asynchronous, the console.log will come out faster than the return data, thus the print out result will be undefined.
-We can solve the problem by putting the console.log in the same bracket with return data as follow, and the code will work as intended.
+Since the fetch method always return a promise(a type of data) rather than an object, the "data.cats" will be undefined.
+We can solve the problem by using the changed console.log to replace "return data" as follow to obtain the data, and the code will work as intended.

 ```
 const data = fetch('example.com/test')
 .then( response => response.json() )
 .then( json => {
-  console.log(data.cats);
+  console.log(json.cats);
 });
 ```